aristanetworks/avd/ansible_collections/arista/avd/examples/single-dc-l3ls/README.md

 After the playbook has run successfully, the directory structure will look as shown below, the contents of which will be covered in later sections:

-- ansible-avd-examples/ (or whereever the playbook was run)
+- ansible-avd-examples/ (or wherever the playbook was run)
   - single-dc-l3ls
     - documentation/
     - group_vars/